 The F-stop Settings:

-How to set your F-stop on your camera:
+How to set your F-stop on your camera

-Unless you’re familiar with ISO and Shutter speed, I would probably discourage you to use your Manual (“M”) settings on your camera because regardless of your f-stop is, you need to have a correct exposure.
+Unless you’re familiar with ISO and Shutter speed, I would probably discourage you to use your Manual (“M”) settings on your camera because regardless of what your f-stop is, you need to have correct exposure.

 Instead, use your “AV” mode (or sometimes “A” mode) which stands for “Aperture Priority”.
-This allows you to choose your own f-stop and ISO but your camera will choose the shutter speed for you based on the lighting conditions.
+This allows you to choose your f-stop and ISO but your camera will choose the shutter speed for you based on the lighting conditions.

-Set your F-stop to smallest number your camera will allow you to set which means wide open.
+Set your F-stop to the smallest number your camera will allow you to set which means wide open.

+Longer lenses create a more shallow depth of field than shorter lenses.
+So if you have a lens that you can’t swap for a longer one, zoom in as much as you can while protecting the clarity.
 Also, move your subject away from the background.
 If you’re taking a picture of a person and you want the wall to be out of focus, have your person stand a few feet away from the wall to give you maximum depth of field.